Trump has many hunches about the coronavirus. Here's what the experts say.

 "No," a pharmaceutical researcher attending the meeting replied.

-Trump says coronavirus 'like a flu.'
+Trump says coronavirus is 'like a flu.'
 Experts say it's 'multiple times' worse.

 Trump has also repeatedly conflated the coronavirus with the seasonal flu, downplaying the severity of the new virus.

-In the Hannity interview, Trump referred to the virus as "corona flu" and during a press conference last week he claimed that "(coronavirus) is like a flu."
+In the Hannity interview, Trump referred to the virus as "corona flu," and during a news conference last week he claimed that coronavirus "is like a flu."

-Many experts have cautioned that the coronavirus is different from influenza, especially since there is not a vaccine available.
+Many experts have cautioned that the coronavirus is different from influenza, especially because no vaccine is available.
 So far, the coronavirus appears to be more contagious and more deadly than the flu.

 Trump says it's OK to go to work when sick.
 Experts say 'do not go to work.'

-In the same Fox interview, Trump suggested that people infected with the virus could still go to work and make a full recovery from the virus.
-This is a direct contrast to what the Centers for Disease Control and Prevention has advised people to do.
+In the same Fox interview, Trump suggested that people infected with the virus could still go to work and make full recoveries.
+This is in direct contrast to what the CDC has advised people to do.

-The CDC has said that anyone displaying coronavirus symptoms should stay home and self-quarantine unless seeking medical care.
+The CDC has said people displaying symptoms should stay home and self-quarantine unless they are seeking medical care.

 "People who are mildly ill with COVID-19 are able to isolate at home during their illness.
 You should restrict activities outside your home, except for getting medical care.
 Do not go to work, school, or public areas.
 Avoid using public transportation, ride-sharing, or taxis," the CDC website says.